pmarre/scratch/README.md

 #### HTML

-- Used W3C HTML validator to validate all HTML pages
+- Used W3C HTML validator to validate all HTML pages - No warnings or errors

 #### CSS

-- Used W3C CSS validator to validate all CSS files
+- Used W3C CSS validator to validate all CSS files - No warnings or errors

 #### Manual Testing: